-While the cost of using a surrogate can run between $100,00 to $150,000 (or more), the actual cost can vary significantly, depending on where you live, whether you need an egg donor, and how many rounds of IVF your surrogate will go through before she conceives.
+The cost of using a surrogate can run anywhere from $100,000 to $225,000, depending on where you live, whether you need an egg donor, and how many rounds of IVF your surrogate will go through before she conceives.

 Read on to learn more about potential fees involved in using a surrogate, as well as some ways to make the process more affordable.

 Why is Surrogacy so Expensive?